FerhatAldemir/RestFull-Solid/README.md

 Open/Closed
 <br/>
-We determined the types of vehicles within the method and had operations done, which adheres to the principle of being closed to modification and open to extension.
+We performed operations based on the characteristics of the Vehicle Type without changing the functionality of the methods, adhering to the principle of being closed to modification and open to extension.
 <br/>

 Liskov Substitution Principle